 If I followed that temperature chart, my whole blanket would be pretty much green for March through October, which wouldn’t be very interesting to look at!

-When you’re buying your yarn don’t forget that you’ll need more of your “average temperature” colors and less of the colors at the top and bottom of your temperature chart.
-You might even get to the end of the year and find you didn’t use any of the colors at all.
+When you’re buying your skeins of yarn don’t forget that you’ll need more of your “average temperature” colors and less of the colors at the top and bottom of your temperature chart.
+You might even get to the end of the year and find you didn’t use any of those outlying colors at all.

 What temperature should I use for my blanket?

-The easiest way to pick a temperature is to use the daily high for your local area.
+The easiest way to pick a temperature is to use the day’s high temperature for your local area.
 You can look this up online or use the weather app on your phone.

 Depending on the time of day you want to sit and crochet the next row in your blanket you might want to work a day behind.
 So on Tuesday you look up Monday’s high and crochet the row for that day.